craigbuckler/oldclink/src/pages/book-accommodation/terms.md

 The Old Clink apartments are available all year but please [book in advance]([root]book-accommodation/).
 Stays are normally booked from Saturday to Saturday but alternative days and short stays may be possible.

 ## Accommodation tariff
 Tariffs are charged according to the apartment and time of year.
-For more details, please refer to [the Annexe tariff]([root]apartment-1-annexe/#accommodation-tariff) and the [Flat tariff]([root]apartment-2-flat/#accommodation-tariff).
+For more details, please refer to the [Annexe holiday apartment tariff]([root]apartment-1-annexe/#accommodation-tariff) and the [Flat holiday apartment tariff]([root]apartment-2-flat/#accommodation-tariff).

 Please [contact Sarah]([root]book-accommodation/) to confirm your requirements and dates of stay.
 A non-refundable deposit is requested to reserve your accommodation.
 The remaining balance is due six weeks prior to arrival.